 Part 1: Nubank is a data-driven, fast-paced, decentralized organization, with a self-service data platform

-Nubank is a company that has experienced tremendous growth: 7 years after launching, it boasts over 25 million customers, more than any other fintech in the world excluding Asia.
+We work in a company that has experienced tremendous growth: 7 years after launching, Nubank boasts over 25 million customers, more than any other fintech in the world excluding Asia.

 It has achieved this impressive growth with a very agile organization, both in terms of people organization (about 100 autonomous teams) and engineering architecture (about 500 microservices).
 This means multi-functional teams (squads) focused on one specific project or goal of the company, together with some horizontal central teams.